 - See your doctor if symptoms continue or worsen.
-She might prescribe a corticosteroid (a medicine that helps to open the lungs) to help relieve the symptoms.
+Your doctor might prescribe a corticosteroid (a medicine that helps to open the lungs) to help relieve the symptoms.

 For cases of very mild croup, your child may continue attending a child care facility or school if she feels well enough to take part in the activities.

-- Has a fever for more than 72 hours or is under 6 months old and has a fever.
+- Has a fever for more than 72 hours or has a fever and is younger than 6 months..